adrianhajdin/speechly_expense_tracker_project/README.md

 add income for 50 dollars in category salary for last friday add expense for 25 dollars in category pets for last friday

+add marginbottom on last card mobile doesnt work on chrome mobile on iphone